Umuzi-org/ACN-syllabus/content/syllabus-written-assignments/file-directory-naming/_index.md

 ## Questions

-1. What is the recommended naming convention for files and directories in the programming language you are learning?
-Why is it important to follow this convention?
+1. What naming convention is recommended for files and directories in the programming language you're learning?

-2. What are some of the common mistakes that beginners make when naming files and directories?
-How can you avoid these mistakes?
+2. Why is it of importance to apply naming conventions when arranging files and directories?

-3. Explain the importance of using naming conventions when organizing files and directories.
-How do naming conventions help with locating, identifying, and retrieving information from a file system?
-Provide an example of a specific naming convention that you might use for categorizing different types of files.
+3. How do naming conventions help with locating, identifying, and retrieving information from a file system?

+4. Provide an example of a specific naming convention that you might use for categorizing different types of files.

 ## How to submit your work